 As a developer, I've been working with Ruby on Rails applications since version 0.8 and I've lived through the hype and the myriad of RubyGems that appeared in the following years.

-As with any software development community that matures, a lot of those libraries didn't have considerable adoption and no one is supporting them today, while others have lived to became the de-facto gem for a specific use.
+As with any software development community that matures, a lot of those libraries didn't have considerable adoption and no one is supporting them today, while others have lived to become the de-facto gem for a specific use.

 In some cases we can still opt for one or another gem, but there are champions for most features.